Infinite loop: Impossible termination condition

-It appears that this will go on indefinitely, but in fact the value of i will eventually reach the maximum value storable in an unsigned int and adding 1 to that number will wrap-around to 0, breaking the loop.
+It appears that this will go on indefinitely, but in fact the value of i will eventually reach the maximum value storable in an unsigned int and adding 1 to that number will wrap-around causing an integer overflow, breaking the loop.
 The actual limit of i depends on the details of the system and compiler used.
 With arbitrary-precision arithmetic, this loop would continue until the computer's memory could no longer hold i.
 If i was a signed integer, rather than an unsigned integer, overflow would be undefined.
 In this case, the compiler could optimize the code into an infinite loop.

 Infinite recursion

 Infinite recursion is a special case of an infinite loop that is caused by recursion.

-The following example in VBA returns a stack overflow error:
+The following example in Visual Basic for Applications (VBA) returns a stack overflow error: